Equity for Aboriginal people in the legal system

 What's happening?

 The Government of Canada is committed to renewing the relationship with Indigenous peoples based on the recognition and implementation of rights, respect, co-operation and partnership.
-This means not forcing First Nations, Inuit and Métis rights-holders to use the courts to see those rights implemented.
+This includes continuing to support, wherever possible, the use of processes and systems outside of the courts in order to move towards rights recognition and implementation.

 Recent progress